jehovahsays/JehovahsaysNetworth/README.md

 1. Download or clone the repo.
 2. Open `index.html` in your browser.
 3. Start editing and writing — content is auto-saved.
+4. **Windows Users:** Use `index.bat` to quickly launch the wiki or update settings via the command line interface.

 ### Option B: Host Online (e.g. GitHub Pages)

-1. Push to GitHub.
+1. Push the files to your GitHub repository.
 2. Enable GitHub Pages in repo settings.
 3. Access via: [https://jehovahsays.github.io/mev/](https://jehovahsays.github.io/mev/)

+### Option C: Install as a PWA

+1. Visit the URL on a compatible device (like your iPhone).
+2. Use the browser's "Install App" or "Add to Home Screen" feature.
+3. The app will be available on your home screen, runnable offline.

 ---

 ## 🎯 Who Is This For

-- Webmasters and devs needing a simple offline wiki
+- Developers and users needing a highly secure, simple offline wiki.
-- Designers who want minimal tools for documentation
+- Those who prioritize privacy and resilience over cloud-based storage.
-- Anyone wanting a privacy-first PKM system
+- Anyone wanting a fully operational, installable PWA knowledge system.

 ---